Aloe vera (L.) Burm.f.

 The first step in Aloe Vera care is to realize that this plant is a succulent.
 Like cacti, succulents do best in dry conditions.
 When growing Aloe Vera plants, plant them in a cactus potting soil mix or a regular potting soil that has been amended with additional perlite or building sand.
 Also, make sure that the pot has plenty of drainage holes.
 It cannot tolerate standing water.

-Aloe vera has been used for medicinal purposes for centuries.
+This plant has been used for medicinal purposes for centuries.
 Native to North Africa, Southern Europe, and the Canary Islands, today it is grown in tropical climates worldwide.
-From relieving heartburn to slowing the spread of cancer, researchers are only first beginning to unlock all of the powerful uses of this universal plant and its many amazing byproducts… – See more at: 7 Amazing Uses for Aloe Vera.
+From relieving heartburn to slowing the spread of cancer, researchers are only first beginning to unlock all of the powerful uses of this universal plant and its many amazing byproducts… – See more at: 7 Amazing Uses for Aloe Vera

 - Back to genus Aloe